hhvm/packaging/aws/hhvm1/README.md

 process tasks for one of the activities.

 The standard Amazon flow seems to assume that workers are constantly available, which doesn't quite work for us (we don't want ~70 beefy EC2 instances running constantly).
 We therefore start workers "on demand", by a state in the state machine that directly preceeds the state that publishes each task.

-However, the system is intentionally design to **not** rely on this being 100% accurate.
+However, the system is intentionally designed to **not** rely on this being 100% accurate.
 Any worker can process any task belonging to the same activity, so if some worker EC2 instance fails to initialize, or shuts down because of a failure, or any other unpredictable thing happens, we don't care.
 Another worker will pick up the task later.